Integrability of Liouville theory: proof of the DOZZ Formula: The BPZ equations and algebraic relations

-The term $r_1$ is the leading one contributing an explicit factor of the form $c|z|^{\gamma(Q-\alpha_1)}$.
-It is analysed in the same way as a similar term in the proof of \cite[Theorem 2.3]{KRV} so we will be brief.
-First as above we may restrict the $x$-integral to the ball $B_{1/2}$ up to an $\caO(z^2)$ contribution from the integral over $B_{1/2}^c $.
-By Cameron-Martin theorem and the change of variables $x\to ytz$ we get
+\emph{Proof of Lemma \ref{lemma1int}}.
+We first study the $r_1$ term.
+The term $r_1$ is analysed in the same way as a similar term in the proof of \cite[Lemma 4.5]{KRV} so we will be brief.
+First as above we want to restrict the $x$-integral to the ball $B_{1/2}$.
+The integral over $B_{1/2}^c $ produces an $\caO(z^2)$ contribution: indeed for $z$ small enough (say $|z|\leq 1/4$)

+uniformly in $|z|\leq 1/4$ and $t\in [0,1]$.
+This can be seen by restricting the integral in $\mathcal{K}(tz)$ to a fixed ball away from singularities and then use the fact that GMC measures possess negative moments of all orders (see Appendix, subsection \ref{chaosestimates}).

+Now we can focus on the $x$-integral over the ball $B_{1/2}$.
+By the Cameron-Martin theorem and the change of variables $x\to ytz$ we get

 Dominated convergence theorem then implies

 Using eq. \eqref{gammaz} in the Appendix to the $y$ integral finally yields

 with